ndugger/cortex/readme.md

 Dispatched every time the component's state changes.

 ### State Management
 Cortex ships with some basic state management built in.
-You can either have separate stores that components may observe, or you may define an interface for a component's instance's state.
+You can either have separate stores that components may subscribe to, or you may define an interface for a component's instance's state, and connect it anytime during that component's lifecycle.

 ```typescript
 import * as Cortex from 'cortex'